Xilinx/Vitis_Libraries/vision/README.md

    b.
 L2/L3 flow when the target device is PCIe based.

-   c.
-L2/L3 flow when performing software emulation for an embedded platform.

     For L2/L3 flow targeting embedded platforms (for hardware emulation and hardware build), aarch32/aarch64 version OpenCV shipped within their *sysroot* should be used.

 * libOpenCL.so must be [installed](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/OpenCL-Installable-Client-Driver-Loader) if not present.